umrwifi/dotfile/README.md

 <<<<<<< HEAD
 # dotfile
-put then on your home path
+put them on your home path